Guide to buying diamond testers

 - you are a professional dealer, you make your living dealing in high-value jewellery, you just don't see the point in going for second-best.

-- you'd like something that work well in the widest range of temperatures, e.g. in the summer in a heatwave or outside in the winter in the cool (not freezing!) especially if you're going to be using it in a hot country.
+- you'd like something that work well in the widest range of temperatures, e.g. in the summer in a heatwave or outside in the winter in the cool (not freezing) especially if you're going to be using it in a hot country.

 TECHNICAL TERMS / TERMINOLOGY

-Natural: made by nature; in the case of gem material, dug up out of the ground (mined) usually in the form of crystals which are then cut into gemstones.
+Natural: made by nature; in the case of gem material, dug up out of the ground (mined), usually in the form of crystals, which are then cut into gemstones.

 Synthetic: made by man, copying the exact formula found in nature.
-In the case of gemstones, crystals are grown in a laboratory then cut into gemstones.
+In the case of diamonds, this is usually by growing the diamond crystals in a laboratory.
+Read all about synthetic diamonds.
+Synthetic diamonds are also known as manmade, lab-grown, or lab-created.

 Simulant / imitation simply means ‘not diamond’.
 It might look like (simulate, imitate) diamond but it isn't.

 Artificial isn't really a 'technical' term.
-It could mean anything manmade; it could mean 'assembled' (more than one material, glued or mixed together); it is often taken to mean glass or plastic.
+It could mean anything manmade; it could mean 'assembled' (more than one material, glued or mixed together); it is often taken to mean glass ('paste') or plastic.

-- You buy a ring on eBay, it's described as 'diamond', you've paid for diamond.
-It is not diamond it's a fake.
+- You buy a ring on eBay, it's described as 'diamond', you've paid for diamond it is not diamond, it's a fake.

 DO NOT CONFUSE "SIMULANT" and "FAKE" with "SYNTHETIC".